rygos/banncity/README.md

 Banncity itself based highly on the [Hifone Project](https://github.com/Hifone/Hifone).
 I have forked it and create a new Project because of different Goals for some functions.

+### Goals of Banncity / Hifone and Differences

+#### 1. The Administration Panel
+On July, the Beautiful Administration Panel of Hifone was splitted into a new Project, installable with composer.

+***The Good:*** I think this is a great way to distribute Updates for this.

+***The Bad:*** The new Administration Panel is harder to use.
+And it looks more like a Database Viewer.
+Additional to this, in my opinion a Administration Dashboard can be integrated into the Design and Script itself.

+***The Goal:*** Get rid of this Dashboard and integrate the funcktions into the frontend with proper role and permission management.

+#### Additional things
+(Later i write some additional Informations about this Points)
+* Locations
+* Bug Hunting
+* Restructure the Language-Files-Logic
+* User-Community-Groups (Like the Groups on Facebook)
+* User Blogs (maybe)
+* Comments on Userprofiles
+* Comments on Replies

 ## Features

 This package is currently in (very-)alpha stage, so all of the following features may or may not work yet.
 However, feel free to post issues and features requests [here](https://github.com/rygos/banncity/issues) .
 We will try to fix and improve the package as fast as we can based on your help!